QryptInc/QryptInc.github.io/content/eaas/rngd/_index.md

 ## Generate an access token

-An access token is required to submit REST API requests to Qrypt's Quantum Entropy service for accessing entropy.
+An access token is required to access entropy through Qrypt's Quantum Entropy service.

 1. Navigate to the Tokens page.
 2. Assign a name to the token to help you distinguish between different tokens.